crooy/About/resume.md

 **Master, Computer Science**; Eindhoven University of Technology 2000-2008

-*Thesis title: Cycle Time Prediction: When Will This Case Finally Be Finished?*
+Thesis title:  *Cycle Time Prediction: When Will This Case Finally Be Finished?*

-Adapted version of which is published in Lecture Notes in Computer Science, 2008, Volume 5331/2008, 319-336 · Jan 1, 2008 [Link](https://link.springer.com/chapter/10.1007/978-3-540-88871-0_22)
+An adapted version, shorter and better written, was published in Lecture Notes in Computer Science, 2008, Volume 5331/2008, 319-336 · Jan 1, 2008
+[Link](https://link.springer.com/chapter/10.1007/978-3-540-88871-0_22)

 Experience